 When you feel the urge to smoke, suck a lozenge until the taste becomes strong.
 Then rest it between your gums and cheek.
 Suck it again when the taste has faded.

-Continue like this to allow it to dissolve.
-Each one should last 20 to 30 minutes.
-Do not chew the lozenge or swallow it whole.
+Continue like this until the lozenge dissolves.
+Each lozenge should last 20 to 30 minutes.

 We recommend you use 8 to 12 lozenges each day.

-Continue to use them for up to 6 weeks while reducing the number of lozenges each day.
+Continue to use the lozenges for up to 6 weeks while reducing the number of lozenges each day.

-If you’re still experiencing nicotine cravings after 6 weeks, you can continue to use the lozenges.
+If you’re still having nicotine cravings after 6 weeks, you can continue to use the lozenges.
 Keep gradually reducing the number of lozenges you use.

-You may experience hiccups or irritation in your mouth or stomach with lozenges.
-This doesn't happen to everyone.
+You may have hiccups or irritation in your mouth or stomach with lozenges.
+This does not happen to everyone.